gavinmcfarland/plugma/README.md

 # Plugma

 > [!WARNING]
-> This work is still in progress. use st your own risk.
+> This work is still in progress.
+Use at your own risk.

 Plugma is a CLI to simplify creating Figma plugins.